rcrowley/talk-why-is-config-mgmt-ruby/slides.md

 # Puppet autoloader

 * `glob` for source files.
-* Each one registers itself using an internal DSL.
+* Each one registers itself<br />using an internal DSL.